 Dental fillings are used when your teeth are damaged by oral bacteria, creating cavities in the teeth, also called caries.
 The goal of fillings is to stop decay, protect your teeth, and retain the strength, function, and appearance of your teeth.
 Gone are the day when dental fillings were silver and made of a potentially toxic mix of metals.
-Today, fillings can be made from attractive and biocompatible materials, such as composite resins and advanced ceramics.
+Today, fillings can be made from attractive and biocompatible, BPA-free materials, such as composite resins and advanced ceramics.

 What Causes Dental Cavities